philippinespire/pire_stethojulis_interrupta_lcwgs/1st_sequencing_run/README.md

 The following steps follow the [pire_lcwgs_data_processing repo](https://github.com/philippinespire/pire_lcwgs_data_processing).

-**_Please note that Steps 15 and 16 were reprocessed in February 2025 due to the initial use of a suboptimal reference genome (July 2024).
+**_Please note that Steps 15-17 were reprocessed in February 2025 due to the initial use of a suboptimal reference genome (July 2024).
 The following steps reflect the change._**

 <details><summary>See steps before update (July 2024 version)</summary>